davidhay25/actnow/input/pagecontent/architecture.md

 The CSV bundle creator may not be required, depending on business decisions.

 ### Requirements of the FHIR server
-This section summarizes the minimum requirements of the FHIR server - details of interactions are in the [API](api-input.html) [Guides](api-query.html)
+This section summarizes the minimum requirements of the FHIR server - details of interactions are in the [API](api-input.html) [Guides](api-query.html).
+This section assumes that the transaction with conditional update approach is used.

+Refer to the [CapabilityStatement](CapabilityStatement-AnCapabilityStatement.html) for details.

 Ideally the server will support the complete [RESTful API](http://hl7.org/fhir/http.html) defined by FHIR - as does the [HAPI](https://hapifhir.io/) server for example.
 (The [HAPi CLI](https://hapifhir.io/hapi-fhir/docs/tools/hapi_fhir_cli.html) is used by the [reference implementation](reference-implementation.html) - though it is in no way suitable for a production deployment.)

 The key features needed are:

+* a separate server / database for CanShare data.
+Having to share the datastore of the server with some other application would significantly increase implementation and support requirements
-* Support of the transaction operation
+* Support of the transaction operation with conditional updates
-* Support of conditional updates
+* Supporting the [last updated](http://hl7.org/fhir/resource-definitions.html#Meta.lastUpdated) meta entry to support incremental query.
-* Search parameters for the used resources
+* Search parameters for the supported resources (defined in the Capability Statement)
+* Bulk downloading of resource types, with support for [_since] and pagination.
+This is needed to support the query of resources in bulk for analytics.
 * _include and _revinclude for the resource types used, and their references

+Features that might be supported either by the server or some application 'in front' of it - like an Integration Engine

+* ability to invoke the validator on all received bundles.
+Ideally, the server would support resource validation via the $validate operation, but alternatively the java validator supplied by the FHIR project could be used.
+* ability to perform other quality validation as required by the analytics service.
+An examples could be valid ranges for measures like weight and blood tests.

 <!--